vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

    -

-      -  Owned by the DMB
+      -  Owned by the DMB (but without having the DMB as a member)
       -  Self renewal
       -  720 day expiry period
       -  \`~ubuntu-core-dev\` as a member